vhellmich/SCH2/ENR2/quality/quality_requirements.md

 Student requests to Enroll -> EnrollmentsModule -> Multiple database queries -> Response.

 * **Target dependency:** `EnrollmentsModule` -> `EnrollmentDatabase` & `SIS`
 * **Premise:** When a student enrolls in a course, the system must perform validation by querying both the `EnrollmentDatabase` (to check existing enrollments) and the external `SIS` database (to verify student eligibility and course prerequisites).
-These sequential database queries, combined with validation logic and logging operations, can result in slow response times, especially during peak enrollment periods when the database is under load.
+These multiple database queries, combined with validation logic and logging operations, can result in slow response times, especially during peak enrollment periods when the database is under load.
 * **Requirement:** Enrollment requests must complete and return a response to the user within 2 seconds under normal load conditions.
-* **Verdict:** **Fails.** The current design performs sequential database queries to both `EnrollmentDatabase` and `SIS`, followed by write operations and logging.
-Under load, these operations can exceed the 2-second target, leading to poor user experience and potential timeouts.
+* **Verdict:** **May fail.** The current design performs multiple database queries to both `EnrollmentDatabase` and `SIS`, followed by write operations and logging.
+Under load, these operations may exceed the 2-second target, leading to poor user experience and potential timeouts.
+Performance should be monitored and optimized if response times exceed the target.
-* **Proposed Solution:** Use parallel database queries instead of sequential ones, implement connection pooling, and cache frequently accessed SIS data.
+* **Proposed Solution:** Use parallel database queries where possible, add indexes on key fields (student ID, course ID), implement connection pooling, and cache frequently accessed SIS data.
+Use asynchronous logging to avoid blocking responses.

 ---